-US warns meningitis cases could riseOctober 12th, 2012 in Diseases, Conditions, Syndromes /
+US warns meningitis cases could riseOctober 12, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 US authorities have managed to contact most of the thousands of people exposed to the tainted drug blamed for a meningitis outbreak that has killed 14, but warned the number of infections could rise.